hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/grab.rst

 *******

 Radius
    Pressure Sensitivity is not supported for this brush type.
-More info at :ref:`Radius <bpy.types.Brush.radius>`.
+More info at :ref:`Radius <bpy.types.Brush.size>`.

 Strength
    Pressure Sensitivity is not supported for this brush type.
 More info at :ref:`Strength <bpy.types.Brush.strength>`.